ELIZA-22/Numbertowords/README.md

- A console app was built to convert numbers to words. it takes input from 0 - 1,000,000 and print out the numbers in words it attempts to teach the computer numbers from units, tens, hundreds and thousands through looping .
+ A console app was built to convert numbers to words.
+ It takes input from 0 - 1,000,000 and print out the numbers in words.
+ It attempts to teach the computer numbers from units, tens, hundreds and thousands through looping .